wilkovandevelde/WorkshopIoTSampleData/prerequisites.md

   > *Note*: As an alternative, the <a href="https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit&WT.mc_id=IoT-MVP-5002324" target="_blank">Visual Studio Code extension for IoT Hub</a> can be used (out of scope for this tutorial)

 - <a href="https://git-scm.com/downloads" target="_blank">Git</a>

+  > Using Git, you can download the app within Visual Studio Code.

 ## Create an account